Pro Wrestling EAST take the health, safety and well-being of our performers, staff and customers very seriously.

 Before shows we circulate a list of everyone involved – at all levels – to the performing talent.
 This will inform them of who will be refereeing, who will be supplying the ring, who will be ringside taking photographs and more.
 We hope that this will give the talent a chance to point out any potentially problematic individuals we may have missed.
 This is still our responsibility as promoters however, and were someone to slip through the cracks it would be the fault and responsibility of us and us alone.
 Further to this point, we only work with people – in all roles – over the age of 18.

-In closing, when we resume Pro Wrestling EAST activities in 2022, we sincerely hope that anyone attending our events – be it as a fan, member of staff, or performer – feels completely safe from the moment they arrive to the moment they leave.
+In closing, we sincerely hope that anyone attending our events – be it as a fan, member of staff, or performer – feels completely safe from the moment they arrive to the moment they leave.
 As previously mentioned; if anything, however small, makes you feel uncomfortable please raise it either with us, the freelance staff or with the venue.

 Christopher “Kinetik” Mitchell